sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * OffPeakLogOffTimeout (System.Int32) The number of minutes before the configured action is performed after a user session ends outside peak hours.

-  * PeakBufferSizePercent (System.Int32) The percentage of machines in the desktop group that are kept available in an idle state in peak hours.
+  * PeakBufferSizePercent (System.Int32) The percentage of single-session machines that are kept available in an idle state, or for multi-session machines, the percentage of the total load capacity to be kept available in peak hours.

   * PeakDisconnectAction (Citrix.Broker.Admin.SDK.SessionChangeHostingAction) The action performed after a configurable period of a user session disconnecting in peak hours.
 Possible values are Nothing, Suspend, or Shutdown.